If you have any questions contact ie@bellevuecollege.edu

 Review your visa denial notice.
 Then contact your IE admissions specialist immediately.
 Each case is different, but you may try again.

-- You will receive an online placement test from accepted@bellevuecollege.edu 1-2 months before your classes start.
+- You will be emailed a link to our online placement test 1-2 months before classes start.

 - Complete the required placement test.